 For a raised deck or one that demands a firmer foundation correctly, dug in footings are best.
 Six inches (150mm) below the frost line.
 Which in Florida is easy enough with no frost but a little more challenging up where I build decks in Calgary, Alberta, where footings are required to be 48″ (1.2m) below grade.

 If you’re in another Canadian city, I have a chart of 22 significant Cities and their footing requirements.
-Click hereOpens in a new tab. to see the table and read about footings in Canada.
+Click here to see the table and read about footings in Canada.

 First, no gas augers when digging footings by a tree.
 They could rip through or damage the root before you even know you have hit a root.
 A clamshell post hole digger will allow you to realize when you have hit a significant tree root quickly.
 Whenever you hit something, stop and look before cutting through it.
 If it a tree root more than 2″ (50mm).
 You need to adjust the footing location.